songge529/gibbs_program/README.md

 ### step 3:

-Define a Gibbs update iterator function in the class
+Define Gibbs update iterator functions in the class

 ### step 4: